Theoretical Foundations of Conformal Prediction: Outlier detection with false discovery rate control

-We will next turn to the setting of the outlier detection problem.
-As before, i.i.d.~calibration points $(X_1,Y_1),\dots,(X_n,Y_n)$ from a distribution $P$, and an independent set of test points $(X_1',Y'_1),\dots,(X_m',Y_m')$.
+In this section, we turn to a different setting where multiplicity arises: the problem of outlier detection.
+As before, assume we have i.i.d.~calibration points $(X_1,Y_1),\dots,(X_n,Y_n)$ from a distribution $P$, and an independent set of test points $(X_1',Y'_1),\dots,(X_m',Y_m')$.
 In contrast to the prediction problem, our goal now is to detect outliers (i.e., test points $(X'_i,Y'_i)$ that were \emph{not} drawn from $P$), rather than to construct prediction intervals.
 In particular, $Y'_1,\dots,Y_m'$ are observed, which was not previously the case.

 To formalize the question, for each test point $i\in[m]$ define the null hypothesis